International Chemical Identifier: InChI resolvers

 As the InChI cannot be reconstructed from the InChIKey, an InChIKey always needs to be linked to the original InChI to get back to the original structure.
 InChI Resolvers act as a lookup service to make these links, and prototype services are available from National Cancer Institute, the UniChem service at the European Bioinformatics Institute, and PubChem.
 ChemSpider has had a resolver until July 2015 when it was decommissioned.

+AuxInfo

+The auxiliary information (AuxInfo) string is produced by InChI software alongside the InChI string.
+For example, the (±)-borneol /s2 example produces: